-Join Adam Crespi for an in-depth discussion in this video Planning for a HumanIK workflow, part of Working with HumanIK Rigs in Maya.
+Join Adam Crespi for an in-depth discussion in this video Planning for a HumanIK workflow, part of Maya: HumanIK Rigs.

 The HumanIK system in Maya provides a common bipedal skeleton and control rig…for use in not only animating a character but remapping or retargeting…animation between different characters, and sharing between applications such…as Autodesk Motion Builder.…The premise is straightforward.…We're often dealing with bipedal characters;…folks with two legs, most often two arms and some assortment of fingers.…They usually have a head, a neck, and a spine.…While it sounds silly to pronounce these things, they're common to most bipeds,…folks that stand upright on two feet.…